Pet Sematary (2019 film)

-Pet Sematary is a 2019 American supernatural horror film directed by Kevin Kölsch and Dennis Widmyer and written by Jeff Buhler, from a screen story by Matt Greenberg.
-It is the second adaptation of the 1983 novel of the same name by Stephen King, and a remake to the 1989 film.
+Pet Sematary is a 2019 American supernatural horror film directed by Kevin Kölsch and Dennis Widmyer from a screenplay by Jeff Buhler, based on the 1983 novel of the same name by Stephen King.
+It is the second film adaptation of the novel, following the 1989 film.
+It is the third installment in the Pet Sematary film series.
 The film stars Jason Clarke, Amy Seimetz, and John Lithgow, and follows a family that discovers a mysterious graveyard in the woods behind their new home, capable of resurrecting the dead.

-Talks for a new adaptation of Pet Sematary began in March 2010, with Greenberg initially writing the screenplay.
-Lorenzo di Bonaventura and Steven Schneider were revealed to be producing the remake with Juan Carlos Fresnadillo in talks to direct it.
-By December 2017, Paramount Pictures had greenlit this new film version of King's novel, with duo filmmakers Kölsch and Widmyer directing.
-Principal photography commenced on June 18, 2018, in Montreal and Hudson, Quebec, Canada, and wrapped on August 11, 2018.
+Talks for a new adaptation of Pet Sematary began in March 2010, with Matt Greenberg initially writing the screenplay.
+Lorenzo di Bonaventura and Steven Schneider were revealed to be producing the film with Juan Carlos Fresnadillo in talks to direct it.
+By December 2017, Paramount Pictures had greenlit the new film version of King's novel, with duo filmmakers Kölsch and Widmyer directing.
+Principal photography commenced in June 2018, in Montreal and Hudson, Quebec, Canada, and wrapped in August.